-Hank Haney’s Two-Tee Driving Drill
+1. Hank Haney’s Two-Tee Driving Drill

 Set your club on the ground and put two tees into the ground just outside the heel and toe of the clubhead.

-If you hit the tee closer to you, you know you made contact with the ball on the toe of the clubhead, and if you hit the tee farther away from you, you know you made contact with the ball on the heel of the clubhead.
+If you hit the tee closer to you, you know you made contact with the ball on the toe of the clubhead.
+If you hit the tee farther away from you, you know you made contact with the ball on the heel of the clubhead.

-Golf Drill for More Solid Contact (for irons)
+2. Iron Drill For More Solid Contact

-What this drill is: Place three golf balls in a line so that the two outside balls lie outside the heel and toe of the clubhead (similar to the above drill).
+Place three golf balls in a line so that the two outside balls lie outside the heel and toe of the clubhead (similar to the above drill).
 Take your shot with the middle ball.

 See the video below by PGA professional Chris Ryan:

-Posture Drill for More Consistent Contact
+3. Posture Drill For More Consistent Contact

 With your head pointing in the 12 o’clock position, tip forward at the hips to the 1 o’clock position and soften your legs.
-Your back should be straight, knees slightly flexed and you should feel like you are in an athletic position.
-Make your swing as normal.
+Your back should be straight, knees slightly flexed, and you should feel like you are in an athletic position.

 This drill will essentially help correct a bad address posture that is contributing to inconsistency.
 It will help you achieve proper balance and prevent early extension, and it will put you in a position to rotate your body properly.